 - Non-alcoholic Fatty Liver Disease – A medical condition that occurs when too much fat accumulates in liver cells.
 This is due to causes other than the consumption of alcohol.
 Resistance to insulin leads to too much fats in the liver.

 - Primary Biliary Cirrhosis – Now known as Primary Biliary Cholangitis (PBC) is a type of chronic liver disease where there is a build-up of bile in the liver.
 It is an autoimmune disease of the liver resulting from slow, progressive destruction of the small bile ducts of the liver.
-This causes bile and other toxins to build up in the liver.

 - Primary Sclerosing Cholangitis – This condition is a chronic inflammation of the liver which over a long period results in liver failure.